+CERTIFICATE OF RECICERATION

 CERTIFICATE OF REGISTRATION

-Date. //
+Date/ /

+This certif es that the dwelling at

-This certifies that the dwelling at(address of holiday home)
+i mis certifi es that the dwelling at(address of holiday home)

-(address of horiday home)

-owne d by(name/s of owner/s)

-(name/s of owner/s)
+owned by (name/s of owner/s)

-mana ged byand
+managed b yand (name of manager) (name of acting manager)

 (name of manager) (name of acting manager)

-gistered as a holiday home which may be used to accommodate occupants for hire or reward in dance with $-$
+is register d as a holiday home which may be used to accommodate occupants for hire or reward in with -

-(a) the provisions of the Holiday Homes Local Law 2012;
+(a) the rovisions of the Holiday Homes Local Law 2012;

 (b) any other relevant law; and

-(c) the conditions set out on the back of this certificate.
+(c) the onditions set out on the back of this certificate.

-Signa ture of CEO/CEO's delegate
+Signature of CEO/CEO's delegate

-Notes
+Notes:

-1. An application for registration of a holiday home cannot be approved unless planning approval has been granted under the City of Busselton District Town Planning Scheme No. 20 to use the dwelling as a holiday home.
+/ n application for registration of a holiday home cannot be approved unless planning approva as been granted under the City of Busselton District Town Planning Scheme No. 20 to use the welling as a holiday home.

-2. Registration of a holiday home does not affect the rights and obligations of an owner or occupier under the by-laws of a strata company, including any requirement to obtain approval, or to comply with any restrictions, in connection with the use of a dwelling as a holiday home.
+6 egistration of a holiday home does not affect the rights and obligations of an owner of ccupier under the by-laws of a strata company, including any requirement to obtain approval, r to comply with any restrictions, in connection with the use of a dwelling as a holiday home.

+CONDITIONS OF DECISTRATION